mzemel/mzemel.github.io/_posts/projects/2019-05-10-building-monarchs.md

 Throughout this period, Prussia was the most powerful player besides Austria (who is represented separately.)
 Therefore, in my timeline, "Germany" is a line of the Hohenzollern rulers of Prussia, the North German Confederation, and the German Empire.

-## Russia

-Russia starts with the first Christian ruler, the Grand Prince of Kiev Vladimir the Great.

-It stops with the breakup of Kievan Rus' into a collection of principalities, quickly overrun and occupied by Genghis Khan.

-It picks back up with the first Tsar of Russia, Ivan the Terrible.

 ## Italy

 Italy did not exist as we think of it today until 1871, the product of post-Napoleonic visions of Europe and Austrian losses in the Austro-Prussian war.